nicolasdespres/respect-rails/README.md

 mount Respect::Rails::Engine => "/rest_spec"
 ```

-Then, you can start your application web server as usual at point your web browser to
+Then, you can start your application web server as usual and point your web browser to
 `http://localhost:3000/rest_spec/doc`.

 # Getting help